rabidstoat/blackjack/blackjack/ReadMe.txt

    Code related to the client allowing specification of host
 5. UI
    Code related to the user interface
+6. SECURITY
+   Code related to security of the client and server

 -----------------------------------------------------------------------------
 5. Ant tasks